 What Can I Expect?

-Most patients describe Botox injections as feeling like a “small pinch.”
+Most patients describe the injections as feeling like a “small pinch.”
 Once you’re ready, we’ll have you contract the muscles in your jaw and face to determine the most appropriate injection sites.